CaioCeretta/Ignite-React-Trilha2023/06-design-system/Monorepo.md

 So if we now type import {} from '@ignite-ui/tokens', and press ctrl + space inside the {}, we will see everything exported from the index located on the tokens folder.

+If we try to build now, we are going to have a typescript problem

+## Add Typescript

-If we try to build now, we are going to have a typescript problem, so to fix this issue, inside the packages folder we are going to create a ts-config folder, just as the other folders, init a package.json, this package is also going to be a private one because it's only going to be used internally. then, inside the ts-config folder, we'll add a base.json with some base configurations and also a react.json, with more specific ones.
+to fix this issue, inside the packages folder we are going to create a ts-config folder, just as the other folders, init a package.json, this package is also going to be a private one because it's only going to be used internally. then, inside the ts-config folder, we'll add a base.json with some base configurations and also a react.json, with more specific ones.
 It will extend the base configurations and some others for typescript to understand react code.